 Location: Cotuí is a town about 1 h 30 m N from Santo Domingo.
 Any vehicle can take you to the flying site.

-Launching Spot Altitude AGL [m]: 40
+Launch Altitude AGL [m]: 40

 Description: